J-1 Intern vs Trainee: What is the Difference?

 - In addition to meeting the general eligibility requirements, Interns and Trainees must have high to fluent levels of English proficiency

 - Interested applicants must be available to sit their visa interview outside the United States or in their home country.
-CCI Greenheart will not review applicants currently residing in the United States or in country change of visa status applications.
+Greenheart Exchange will not review applicants currently residing in the United States or in country change of visa status applications.

 When can I apply?